Elgy Gillespie

-Elgy F. Gillespie (born 1950) is an English-born Irish journalist and author.
+Elgy Gillespie (born 1948) is an English-born Irish journalist and author.

 Early life

-Gillespie was born in London in 1950, to a Belfast father and an Anglo-German mother.
-She came to Dublin aged 17, reading English at Trinity College, Dublin.
+Gillespie was born in London in 1948, to a Belfast father and an Anglo-German mother.
+She went to Dublin aged 17, reading English at Trinity College, Dublin.

 Career

 Gillespie wrote for The Irish Times between 1971 and 1986, for columns including "Women First".

 Personal life

 Gillespie left Ireland in 1986, and has lived in the U.S. since, mostly in San Francisco.

 In 2018, she received treatment for an oligodendroglioma.